nimble-platform/catalog-search-service-deprecated-/README.md

 # Catalog Search Service
-Search functionalities are provides by this service.
+Search functionalities are provided by this service.
 It communicates with the Catalog Service, which stores products and user services persistently.